KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 - A single universe may be unidirectional (in limit cases) or prevalently oriented (in the general case)
 - The paired expression would remain bidirectional
-- The biospiral is preserved at the meta-cosmic level
+- The biospiral is preserved at the meta-cosmic scale

 Thus, the structural law of bidirectional motion is not violated but fulfilled across the scope of expression.